Haarlem's Must-See Architecture: A Guide to Historic Buildings and Stunning Structures

 The Grote Markt

-• The beautiful Renaissance-style city hall
+• The breathtaking city hall with a Renaissance style

 Fun fact: the Grote Markt hosts a lively market every Saturday, where you can find everything from fresh produce to handmade crafts.
 It's a great opportunity to mingle with the locals and soak up the atmosphere.